lexa2/openwrt/.github/README.md

 * Relevant cygwin development packages installed: make, gcc and g++ 4.8+, libncurses-devel, perl, perl(Thread::Queue), tar, findutils, patch, diffutils, fileutils, gawk, grep, unzip, bzip2, wget, python, git.
+* In case your image includes u-boot you will also nees these deps: xxd, swig, python2-devel.
 * Compiled and installed [upoll](https://github.com/lexa2/upoll) and [cygepoll](https://github.com/lexa2/cygepoll).
   (autoconf and automake cygwin packages are required to complete this step)
-* Safe bet would be to use "noacl" for the mountpoint openwrt is cloned to.
-There might be weird permission-related issues otherwise like files having 040 mode and being unreadable after openwrt applying a patch.
+* Do not use "noacl" for the mountpoint openwrt is cloned to.
+It will result in rootfs permissions screwed up and built image falling with kernel panic as soon as it tries to execute init.
 * A lot of patience as compiling openwrt under cygwin is way slower compared to normal linux build.
 * Good idea would be to add cygwin and openwrt clone folder into the exceptions list of your antivirus.
   Adding relevant folders into exceptions of built-in Windows 10 defender resulted in 3x reduced compile time.